 Are you currently working or collaborating with other sites, blogs, or magazines?

-Chiara: I work with Niepi, a French magazine treating the gluten-free and with Rushout Paris (a recently born app).
+Chiara: I work with Niepi, a French magazine treating the gluten-free.
 Also, in Italian, I collaborate with glutenfreetravelandliving.it, for which I write reviews about gluten-free in Paris.

 Chiara of bacididamaglutenfree – Food Tour

 We’ve seen that you have a lot of ideas and projects, many of which are also presented through your blog.
 Your “Food Tour” seemed to be very interesting.
 What is it about?